ian-bateman/os-xtoo/README.md

 ## About
 Obsidian-Studios, Inc. funtoo/gentoo overlay (a.k.a wltjr's overlay)

+This overlay contains many things that should be in Gentoo but are not.
-This overlay mostly contains Java related ebuilds.
-Most of the ebuilds are not in tree, but some are corrections, newer versions and/or slot changes.
-Initial support for Java 9, JDK only at this time.
+A majority of the ebuilds are not in tree.
+Some are corrections or modifications to versions in tree.
+Others are newer versions and/or slot changes.

-Effort will be made to keep packages in this overlay up to date.
+Work for full support for Java 9 is underway.
+In addition to fully replacing all needed Java packages in Gentoo that have not been updated, and/or ingored.
+Eventually replacing all packages in dev-java with superior well maintained current versions.

+Ebuilds in this overlay are to be current and latest available versions, including working live ebuilds.
 All ebuilds in this overlay should be production quality and many are used in production, though some are not.
 Contributions are welcome!

 ## Arch
 This repo is primarily amd64, no other archs are supported or tested,